ronyelon/Team-Profile-Generator/readme.md

   - [Questions](#questions?-contact-me-below)

   ### Description
-  The Team Profile Generator is a CLI application run in Node which requests information about members of an engineering team and creates an HTML file displaying the information.
+  The Team Profile Generator is a command line input application run in Node.js which requests information about members of an engineering team and creates an HTML file displaying the information.